wh-alice/mig_visualstudio/vs/debugger/824ff3ca-fedf-4cf5-b3e2-ac8dc82d40ac.md

 ---
-title: "How to trigger suspend, resume, and background events for Windows Store apps in Visual Studio" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "How to trigger suspend, resume, and background events for Windows Store apps in Visual Studio | hehe" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"